Slint: 1986–1989: Founding, Recording of Tweez, and Ethan Buckler's departure

-1988–1991: Todd Brashear joins, release of Tweez, 12" Single, Spiderland, and dissolution
+1988–1990: Todd Brashear joins, release of Tweez

 Buckler was soon replaced by bass player Todd Brashear.
 Slint had hoped that Touch and Go Records would release Tweez, but the band did not hear back from the label.
 A friend of the group, Jennifer Hartman, paid for the album's release for a tiny run on the imprint Jennifer Hartman Records in 1989.
 By then the group had returned to the studio with Albini to record two instrumental tracks.
 Original copies of Tweez included a flyer advertising a 12" single of these songs to be released on Jennifer Hartman.
 But by now, the band had succeeded in catching the ear of Touch & Go Records's founder Corey Rusk who agreed to release the group's next album.
 The master tapes to the proposed 12" were then shelved, making Tweez the sole release on the Jennifer Hartman label.

 By the time Tweez was released, most of the group had gone off to college and would return to Louisville during breaks to write and practice new material.
 Returning to the Walfords' basement, the group would spend hours repeating the same guitar riff and then adding in layers of nuance on top of it.
 After rehearsals, McMahan took practice tapes home and worked on vocals with the use of a 4-track tape recorder.
 Sitting in his parents' car made it possible to record softly spoken vocals over the band's loud music.
 After developing these new songs, Slint's members wanted a cleaner sound than that of their first LP, so they approached Minneapolis producer Brian Paulson who had recorded two albums with McMahan's former bandmates' group Bastro.
 On a trip to visit Bastro and Paulson during the recording sessions for their final studio album, Sing the Troubled Beast, McMahan was in a near-fatal car accident.
-While in the ambulance, a paramedic called in "Code 138" and the immobilized McMahan regained consciousness singing the Misfits song "We are 138."
-McMahan's brush with death left the young musician feeling depressed, a condition that would affect the recording and aftermath of Slint's next album.
+While in the ambulance, a paramedic called in "Code 138" and the immobilized McMahan regained consciousness singing the Misfits song "We Are 138".
+McMahan's brush with death left him feeling depressed, which affected the recording and aftermath of Slint's next album.